-This museums shows you the findings and tells you the story of the city of Krakow.
+This museum is located right under Krakow’s market square and shows you the findings and tells you the story of the city of Krakow.

-Enter the museum from the main square and go down the stairs.
-You can buy your ticket there or order it online in advance.
+The entrance to the Underground Museum is from the main square.
+Go down the stairs.
+You can buy your ticket there or order a ticket online in advance.

-I joined a guided tour by the excellent Walkative Tours, so I went with a small group and a knowledgeable guide.
+I joined a guided tour by the excellent Walkative Tours, with a small group and a knowledgeable guide.

-It’s dark inside and you hear weird noises all around you… they come from the speakers above your head.
+It’s dark inside the museum and you hear weird noises all around you… they come from the speakers above your head.